 Each year more and more people grow their own vegetables and flowers from seed.
 It’s easy, rewarding and good value for money.

-INDOOR SOWING Fill the pots or boxes with the compost and firm using a block of wood or similar, leave the surface level at about 12mm (1/2″) just above the surface.
-Give a light from the top edge of the container.
+INDOOR SOWING Fill the pots,boxes or tubs (make sure there are holes in the bottom to avoid water logging) with the compost and firm using a block of wood or similar.
 Scatter the seeds evenly – but not too thickly either from or direct your hand from the packet, then press them gently into the surface.
-Very small seeds, like Begonia should not be covered with compost, but larger seeds – according to size, will need a light covering to help anchor the developing seedlings.
+Very small seeds, like onions should be covered with ca thin layer of fine vermiculite.
+Larger seeds will need a light covering of compost to help anchor the developing seedlings.
 Next, give the surface a light sprinkling of water, and then cover with paper and/or glass to help conserve the moisture while the seeds are germinating.
 Never let the surface of the compost dry out during the germination and seedling development period.

 leaves just above the surface.
 Give a light watering, and then protect the seedlings from direct sunlight for the first 3/4 days while they are recovering from the shock of transplanting.
 When the seedlings are established commence weekly feeding with liquid comfrey or similar Organic fertilzer.